argoproj-labs/argocd-operator/docs/reference/argocd.md

 ExtraCommandArgs | [Empty] | Allows users to pass command line arguments to controller workload.
 They get added to default command line arguments provided by the operator. |  |
 InitContainers | [Empty] | List of init containers for the ArgoCD Application Controller component.
 This field is optional.
 SidecarContainers | [Empty] | List of sidecar containers for the ArgoCD Application Controller component.
 This field is optional.
+Volumes | [Empty] | Configure addition volumes for the ArgoCD Application Controller component.
+This field is optional.
+VolumeMounts | [Empty] | Configure addition volume mounts for the ArgoCD Application Controller component.
+This field is optional.

 ### Controller Example